What Is Ghb And How Dangerous Is Its Abuse?

 What are GHB Addiction Treatment Options?

-Treatment for GHB addiction can involve pharmacological measures to help with the physical dependence and withdrawal symptoms and behavioral therapies.
-They help with the mental dysfunction that can be both a cause and effect of drug abuse.
+Recovery from substance abuse requires intensive treatment.
+Treatment for GHB addiction can involve pharmacological measures to help with the physical dependence and withdrawal symptoms.

 What's Next?